boundter/nonlinear_systems/README.md

   - test for executing the unit-tests
 - [NLopt](https://github.com/stevengj/nlopt) (may become voluntary in the future)

+## Whats In There?

+nonlinear_systems is a framework to increase the readability of numerical integration of ODEs.
+A nice side effect is the reduction of bugs.
+The most important part is the ```GenericSystem``` in ```<nonlinear_systems/systems/generic_system.hpp>```.
+This class acts as a wrapper around the ODE and keeps track of the current state of the system.
+It takes the ODE as a type, where the ```operator()``` of the ODE calculates the ODE for given ```x``` and ```t```.
+The interaction with the system is then handled by ```GenericSystem```.

+There are simple methods to get the current time or state, as well as more complicated ones to calculate the period for a given poincare surface.
+For a system of multiple units, there is also the posibility to calculate the mean field.
+The observation during the integration are handled by [observers for odeint](https://www.boost.org/doc/libs/1_66_0/libs/numeric/odeint/doc/html/boost_numeric_odeint/getting_started/short_example.html).
+Some generic ones are included in ```nonlinear_systems/observers```.
+For more complicated systems, where different methods are needed, there is the possibility to inherit from ```GenericSystem```.

+A similar framework for networks of ODEs is also available in ```GenericNetwork```.
+The functions are similar and allow a conversion between thinking in terms of 2d-vectors, as well as a flattened representation.

+Finally there are some ODEs prepacked, like the Kuramoto-model or the harmonic oscillator.
+Everything mentioned is unit tested, although the coverage is not quite 100%.

 ## Getting Started
 This is a header-only library, so there is no need to install anything.
 It is a wrapper around the odeint-boost package